Limited Clients. Proven Results.

 Over 10 MPH when the posted speed limit is 55 MPH or more, a conviction will result in 2 points on your driving record.

-Contact a Speeding Ticket Attorney in Walton Hills today to discuss the possible penalties associated with your speeding ticket.
+Contact a Speeding Ticket Lawyer in Walton Hills today to discuss the possible penalties associated with your speeding ticket.

 Beware of Increased Speeding Ticket Penalties